rendaw/luxem/readme.md

 - [luxem-c](https://github.com/Rendaw/luxem-c)

-  This is a barebones C implementation, with no buffer allocation, type translation, or structure generation support.
+  This is a barebones C implementation, with no type translation or structure generation support.

 - [luxem-python](https://github.com/Rendaw/luxem-python)